fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Let's go through each setting now:

-The <i>target</i> parameter informs the compiler into which ECMAScript version the generated JavaScript should be generated into.
+The <i>target</i> parameter tells the compiler which ECMAScript version the generated JavaScript should be generated into.
 ES6 is supported by most browsers and therefore is a good and pretty safe option.

 <i>outDir</i> tells where the compiled result should be placed.